 Right from the start of our marriage I was overwhelmed with the responsibility of marriage and providing for my family.
 I was nineteen and immediately I began to absorb myself into watching sports when I came home from work.
 It was my way of escaping all the pressure I was feeling and it was something that gave me a connection with the other guys at work.
 But it quickly turned into an obsession as I would schedule everything we did according to when my favorite sports were on TV.

 This obsession showed up in the worst way one night when what I now believe was the beginning of our marriage heading towards our first break-up and the beginning of all of the other break-ups that followed.

-So, even though I had the desire to be married, I lacked the understanding and the self discipline of how to treat my marriage.
-I didn’t know it, but I was in serious need of some help from a good Marriage Ministry.
+So, even though I had the desire to be married, I lacked the understanding and the self-discipline of how to treat my marriage.
+I didn’t know it, but I was in serious need of some help.

 Your story may be similar or it may be a lot different, but I hope you know that if your marriage is dealing with some destructive behavior, it won’t take long before your marriage is wrecked.
-Please get the help that is available to you with the Marriage Ministry of your choice before it’s too late.
+Please get the help that is available to you before it’s too late.